makiwara/simplecalendar/README.md

 The CSS is not minimized because it would be better to glue it with other style files and to minimize/obfucate them using Grunt or other automation.

-Another way to ged rid of CSS is to hardcode it into javascript library.
+Another way to get rid of CSS is to hardcode it into javascript library.
 I consider this path to be inefficient in terms of support and future re-use.

+It is not possible to determine exact padding from the PDF, as well as font families and sizes; I took the liberty to use Arial as primary font-face and to adjust paddings, margins and sizes by myself.